The Birth Of Moral Panic In The Age Of Video Games

 The current guidelines are outdated.
 This is something that everyone involved with video games knows.
 They were created in a time that was rife with moral panic, and arguably, the moral panic around video games has only gotten stronger since then.
 But that doesn't mean that any of us can't enact change.

 Before the end of the year, the Classification Board will release a discussion paper on the state of video games classification.
 After publication, the Board will open the paper up to discussion, and the public will be able to put in submissions for a limited period of time.
-(Update 16/12: That discussion paper, according to the minister for Communications and the Arts, will be released early next year.)
+(Update 9/1: That discussion paper is now available for viewing here.
+The public can have their say via a form on the Classification Board's website.)

 Anderson encouraged everyone at the panel, and at home to sit down and read the guidelines, and to keep an eye on the Classification Board's website.
 She did not give a specific time frame for submissions.
 Once the paper is released, there will be a limited time for submissions, but your voices need to be heard.